Contact Learning & Behavioral Center today!

 Down Syndrome is diagnosed prenatally through a process where the mother undergoes a series of diagnostic and screening tests.
 During these tests, doctors analyze blood samples and ultrasounds to find markers that indicate the presence of Down Syndrome.
 Tests are 100% accurate and should be conducted during the second trimester.
 While there are no specific treatments for Down syndrome, experts recommend mental health care to manage mood and behavior issues and physical therapy for motor skills.

-If a child in your life is displaying any of the signs of the above conditions, Learning and Behavioral Center can help parents and caregivers get an exact diagnosis.
-At the same time, we can help families find the support and treatment they need.
-Reach out to us today at 1.800.683.3522, or contact us online.
+If a child in your life is displaying any of the signs of the above conditions, Learning and Behavioral Center can help parents by providing treatment to these diagnosis.
+After you have received the diagnosis from your doctor, contact us at 1.800.683.3522, or contact us online.